josherrickson/stata2/stata_markdown/02-summarizing-data.md

 ^#^^#^ `correlate`

-With the use of `tab` and `tab2` for crosstabs, we've left univariate summaries and moved to joint summaries.
+With the use of `tab` for crosstabs, we've left univariate summaries and moved to joint summaries.
 For continuous variables, we can use the correlation to examine how similar two continuous variables are.
 The most common version of correlation is Pearson's correlation, which ranges from -1 to 1.